jiadaizhao/LeetCode/0001-0100/0056-Merge Intervals/README.md

 Explanation: Intervals [1,4] and [4,5] are considered overlapping.
 ```

+NOTE: input types have been changed on April 15, 2019.
+Please reset to default code definition to get new method signature.

 Companies: LinkedIn, Google, Facebook, Twitter, Microsoft, Bloomberg, Yelp

 Related Topics: Array, Sort